flink-extended/feathub-examples/flink-read-write-hive/README.md

 # Overview

-This example shows how to save input dataset with features into a Hive service with `HiveSink`, and reads out the saved features with `HiveSource`.
+This example shows how to save input dataset with features into a Hive table with `HiveSink`, and reads out the saved features with `HiveSource`.
 It involves the following steps: